16 ways to get a cheap or free haircut

 If you're a fan of a fringe, we'd recommend investing in some hairdressing scissors.
 Otherwise, you'll be spending a bomb on trims to keep it neat.

-If you're unsure how to style your hair so it's hassle-free, just ask your stylist for advice.
+For hassle-free hairstyle ideas, just ask your stylist for tips.
 They'd rather keep your business long-term than give you false advice.

-Student discounts aside, you can often find loads of great offers on discount sites (especially daily deal sites) or local newspapers.
+Student discounts aside, you can often find great offers on discount sites (especially daily deal sites) or local newspapers.
 Keep your eyes peeled.

 Keep checking our health and beauty discounts.
-We post deals on a daily basis and you often have to get in there quick to take advantage of them.
-Or join our Telegram group to get the deals straight to your phone – that way, you'll never miss out!
+We post deals on a daily basis and you often have to get in there quickly to take advantage of them.
+Or join our Whatsapp group to get the deals straight to your phone – that way, you'll never miss out!

 Most of your uni friends are going to need a haircut at some point too, so why not buddy up?